guildai/guild.ai/pages/docs/tutorials/training-and-prediction-with-cloudml.md

 ```

 This operation should take less time than our previous run of 10,000
+steps, though it may in some cases take longer (see note below).
+You
-steps.
-You can check the result using Guild Compare:
+can check the result using Guild Compare:

 ``` command
 guild compare
 ```

 The accuracies of `cloud-10000` and `scaled-10000` should be very
-close.
-The training time however should be shorter for `scaled-10000`.
+close since the model was trained with the same number of steps, flag
+values, and data.

 !!! note
     In some cases you won't see much difference in training time
-    between `cloud-10000` and `scaled-10000` --- the scaled run may
+    between `cloud-10000` and `scaled-10000` or the scaled run may
     even be longer!
-This is due to job setup and teardown
+This is due to job setup and teardown overhead,
+    which can add several minutes to a run.
+For longer training runs,
-    overhead.
-For longer runs, the use of distributed TensorFlow in
+    the use of distributed TensorFlow in multi-worker scale tiers
-    multi-worker scale tiers should take considerably less time than
-    single worker training.
+    can take considerably less time than single worker training.

 ## Hyperparameter tuning

-Cloud ML provides a feature known as *hyperparameter tuning*, which
+Cloud ML provides a feature called *hyperparameter tuning*, which can
-can optimize training results by automatically modifying model
+optimize training results by automatically modifying model
 hyperparameters.
 A hyperparameter is a model setting that can be
 configured with flags.
 The census model we're training has three
 tunable hyperparameters: